UW-MLGEO/MLGEO2024_liamkp/README.md

 To run the notebook included here:
 1. Navigate to your local clone of this repository in Terminal
 2. Activate the environment (see above)
-3. Launch JupyterLab with "jupyterlab"
+3. Launch JupyterLab with "jupyter lab"

 ## Favorite Earth Science Topics